damienbelveze/first_steps_zotero/first_steps_zotero.md

 # 3. How to install Zotero

-Installation process is different according to your Operating System (OS)
+Installation process is different depending on your Operating System (OS)

-For which Operating system you need information to install Zotero?
+For which Operating system do you need information to install Zotero?

 - [ ] Windows
 - [ ] MacOS